bfollek/advent2018/README.md

 Then I wrote another version, part2_fast_agent, that stores the list of strings in an Agent rather than passing it around as a param.
 This slightly stateful solution seems a little cleaner than, and just as fast as, part2_fast without the agent.

+Then I wrote a concurrent version, spawning a separate process to diff each pair of strings.
+My first version, part2_conc, was significantly faster than any other version on my 8-core MacBook.

+Enum.each doesn't have to concat the results...